The following information is based on decades of scientific evidence, clinical studies and personal experiences and experiments.

 - Deep breathing for 5-10 minutes each day will help activate your parasympathetic system (the rest and digest system) and relax and lower the heart rate in preparation for sleep.
 Close your eyes and relax.
 Breathe through the nose slowly and deeply.
 Stay focused on your breath as it fills your lungs, expanding the rib-cage.
 With each exhale, relax and let your mind come to rest.
 Continue for 1-5 minutes to unwind, relieve stress and enjoy a night of deep and restful sleep.

 - Muscle relaxation techniques are one of the easiest and mindful things to do to relax a tense stiff body.
-While doing the deep-breathing, with each expel of air, relax each muscle and limb from your head to your toes.
+While doing the deep-breathing, with each expels of air, relax each muscle and limb from your head to your toes.

 - Bright light therapy (phototherapy) works by stimulating cells in the retina that connect to the part of the brain that helps control the hypothalamus (which releases hormones to regulate body temperature).
-The exposure to bright light at specific times will help reset the body's sleep clock and help with 'Seasonal Affective Disorder' (SAD).
+Exposure to bright light at specific times will help reset the body's sleep clock and help with 'Seasonal Affective Disorder' (SAD).

 - Sex or self-gratification (preferably the sex) can actually make it easier to fall asleep because having an orgasm releases a hormone called 'prolactin', which makes you feel relaxed and sleepy.

 - Urine and drinking bottles.
 One urine bottle (similar to what hospitals have) to avoid being disrupted during the night travelling to the toilet.
-And another bottle with a built-in straw which can be used in any position you're laying in.
+And another bottle with a built-in straw that can be used in any position you're laying in.
 Be careful not to confuse the two bottles whiles half-asleep! (female urine bottles are available.)

 - Rolling up your eyes.
 Known as 'Bell's phenomenon' (also known as the palpebral oculogyric reflex) is related to loss of consciousness.
 When you sleep, your eyes naturally roll back in your head, To naturally replicate this while awake, lay down and roll your eyes back intentionally, and slowly slower the breathing with each inhale and exhale of breath to relax your mind and heart rate to help sleep.